-The American short hair cat breed was originally called the domestic short hair breed but the name was changed to avoid confusion among cats with an unknown history, among other reasons.
-Lacking the necessary pedigree, a domestic short hair cat cannot simply be referred to as an American short hair cat, despite looking like one, unless the breeding history is known.Continue to 3 of 8 below.
+The American shorthair cat breed was originally called the domestic shorthair breed, but the name was changed to avoid confusion among cats with an unknown history, among other reasons.
+Lacking the necessary pedigree, a domestic shorthair cat cannot simply be referred to as an American shorthair cat, despite looking like one, unless the breeding history is known.

-Domestic cats are rich in history and there is no one-size-fits-all description of them.
+Domestic cats are rich in history, and there is no one-size-fits-all description of them.
 Domestic cats can be large, small, fat, or thin depending on their genetics, diet and the care they receive.
 Their colors and coat patterns are numerous and include black, white, gray, orange and all the shades in between.
-Coat patterns include tabby, calico, tortoiseshell, and tuxedo, just to name a few.
+Coat patterns include tabby, calico, tortoiseshell, and tuxedo, to name a few.

-Far from being just ordinary house cats, domestic cats are the most commonly found type of cats in the world and they may have an unknown pedigree filled with various breeds of differing colors and patterns.
-While not technically different breeds, cats of different coat patterns and colors tend to have characteristics that make them unique and are often referred to by these colors and patterns.Continue to 4 of 8 below.
+Far from being just ordinary house cats, domestic cats are the most commonly found type of cats in the world, and they may have an unknown pedigree filled with various breeds of different colors and patterns.
+While not technically different breeds, cats of different coat patterns and colors tend to have characteristics that make them unique and are often referred to by these colors and patterns.

 Calico cats, also known as tortoiseshell-and-white cats, comprise a garden of cat colors, either vibrant orange (technically known as "red"), white and black, or more subdued flaxen, blue-gray, and white.
 In feline genetics, the latter is known as "dilute calico."
 The various patterns of the calico patches are almost as variable as snowflakes since you'll never see two exactly alike.
-Calicos are almost always females and the rare male is typically sterile.
+Calicos are almost always females, and the rare male is typically sterile.

-Pure breed cats that can come in a calico pattern include the Persian, Manx, Maine Coon, and Scottish Fold, among others.Continue to 5 of 8 below.
+Pure breed cats that can come in a calico pattern include the Persian, Manx, Maine Coon, and Scottish Fold, among others.

 If domestic cats are the most favored of all, tabby cats are the most popular of the cat color patterns.
-Tabbies come in stripes, whorls, swirls, dots and dashes, and are also allowed in the breed standards of over two dozen recognized cat breeds.
+Tabbies come in stripes, whorls, swirls, dots, and dashes, and are also allowed in the breed standards of over two dozen recognized cat breeds.
 Their colors range from red to cream, to black, blue, silver, brown, and tan.
-One of the most consistent markings of tabby cats is the magnificent "M" centered on their foreheads just above their eyes.Continue to 6 of 8 below.
+One of the most consistent markings of tabby cats is the magnificent "M" centered on their foreheads just above their eyes.

-Tortoiseshell cats, also known as torties, are basically two colors, red and black, along with dilutions of those colors.
+Tortoiseshell cats, also known as torties, are two colors, red and black, along with dilutions of those colors.
 These dilutions are lighter shades of red (creams), and lighter shades of black (blues, pale grays), and browns.
 Tortoiseshells also come in two types of color patterns, brindled or woven and patched.
 To make it even more complex, tortoiseshells may also have patches that are tabby patterned.
-If you aren’t sure if you have a tortoiseshell or a calico cat, remember that if your cat has white on them then they are considered a calico.
+If you aren’t sure if you have a tortoiseshell or a calico cat, remember that if your cat has white on them, then they are considered a calico.

-Pure breed cats that can be tortoiseshells include the Cornish Rex and Japanese Bobtail breeds.Continue to 7 of 8 below.
+Pure breed cats that can be tortoiseshells include the Cornish Rex and Japanese Bobtail breeds.

 This coloration of cats is exactly like it sounds, black and white.
 Tuxedo cats are primarily black with white markings on their chest, feet, legs, and face.
-Tuxedo cats can be domestic or pure breeds such as the Devon Rex, Maine Coon, Persian, Cornish Rex, Manx and others.Continue to 8 of 8 below.
+Tuxedo cats can be domestic or pure breeds such as the Devon Rex, Maine Coon, Persian, Cornish Rex, Manx, and others.

 Unique Cat Breeds

-Some pure breeds of cats have very unique features that help differentiate them from other breeds and domestic cats.
+Some pure breeds of cats have unique features that help differentiate them from other breeds and domestic cats.
 The lack of fur, wavy fur texture, smashed-in faces, folded ears, and other attributes are found naturally in some cat breeds.
 Domestic cats typically all look the same, if you can look past their fur lengths, colors, and patterns.
 They have similar body builds, head shapes and ears.
 In contrast, many pure breed cats, if lined up side by side, look very different from one another.